 Here selenium will wait for an expected condition or 10 seconds whichever is earlier.
 The list of expected conditions for Java can be found here.
 Some of these conditions are listed below:

 A user on Trello explained the differences in using Explicit and Implicit very well.
-I am summarizing those differences between Explicit Implicit wait selenium here:
+I am summarizing the differences between Implicit and Explicit Wait selenium here:

 - Is in part of selenium which is local